christroutner/benchmark-bch/docs/README.md

   - The wallet repeatedly tries to spend the same UTXO until it succeeds.
   - The time between each successful TX is measured and averaged across the 200 TXs.

+- `staged-token-test` is similar to the *node-test* but includes the sending of an SLP token.
+This test forces SLPDB to rapidly update its database for a specific token.
+It's a test of the indexers ability to process sustained and rapid SLP transactions over a period of time.

 ## CLI app commands